 In this economy digitization enabled that we can be in touch with whomever we want, twenty four hours a day.
 As result, social networks such as Facebook and Linked have transposed our daily lives.
 And Twitter telling us in real time of an event anywhere…

 The validity of electronic contracts, the protection of personal details and data, and secure online payment methods are a concern for many people.
-Then there is the possibility of job losses and industries shutting down…
+Also, there is the possibility of job losses and industries shutting down…